galeselee/6000D-Project/README.md

 This is the Project for DSAA 6000D(Graph Processing and Analytics, Prof. Luo) project.
 The main purpose of this repo is to reproduce the paper "Heuristic Adaptability to Input Dynamics for SpMM on GPUs" and profile the whole SparseSuite to find some insight and design space for optimization general spmm.

-Part code files are borrowed from [Ge-spmm](https://github.com/hgyhungry/ge-spmm) and [dgSPARSE](https://github.com/dgSPARSE).
+Part of the code files are borrowed from [Ge-spmm](https://github.com/hgyhungry/ge-spmm) and [dgSPARSE](https://github.com/dgSPARSE).
 Thanks for their work and sharing.

 ## Dependency
 1. cuda